 If you are not confident with electronics, you should contact a professional to ensure the job is done correctly.

-Once you get that fuse fixed, you can listen to your favourite tunes again.
+Once you get that fuse fixed, you can listen to your favorite tunes again.